Sales pipeline generation: your best defense against end-of-quarter panic

 Track sales pipeline generation weekly.
 Not monthly.
 Weekly.

-- How many opportunities you’ve created
+- How many opportunities have you created?

-- Their total potential value
+- Their total potential value.

-- Where they came from
+- Where they came from.

-- Align your GTM team so that Marketing, Sales, and CS share the same goal: building the next quarter’s revenue, not just closing this one’s.
+By tracking weekly, you align your GTM team so that Marketing, Sales, and CS share the same goal: building the next quarter’s revenue, not just closing this one’s.

 The simple math behind sales pipeline generation success